Nas-r/Planimation/README.md

 quicker, particularly when a problem has more than 10 or so objects/constants.

 ##TODO
-Transition Images are buggy.

 Still need to implement optional postcondition grouping/ordering

 global css options are not being applied properly.
+For example, disabling label's doesn't seem to work, nor does setting a background-image.